Join CSFI on LinkedIn,

 CSFI Cyber Threat Intelligence Student Internship Program

-In order to apply for upcoming program cycles, please follow us on LinkedIn to receive updates about application cycles and ongoing program updates.
+To apply for upcoming program cycles, please follow us on LinkedIn to receive updates about application cycles and ongoing program updates.

 Eligibility Requirements

 The CSFI CTI Student Internship Program will consider all qualified applicants.
-To be eligible you must:
+To be eligible, you must:

 • Be at least 18 years old